-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred significant losses since inception and has a deficit of \$5,219,190 as at December 31, 2019, and, as of that date, the Company's current liabilities exceeded its current assets by \$761,518.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the continued operations of the Company are dependent on the Company's ability to obtain public equity financing or receive continued financial support from its controlling shareholder.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.